OpenEvalProject/evals/manuscripts/elife-88082/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0072zz521 Department of Veterinary and Animal Sciences, University of Massachusetts Amherst Amherst United States
+1. Department of Veterinary and Animal Sciences, University of Massachusetts Amherst Amherst United States ([ROR:0072zz521](https://ror.org/0072zz521))
-2. https://ror.org/0072zz521 Molecular and Cellular Biology Graduate Program, University of Massachusetts Amherst United States
+2. Molecular and Cellular Biology Graduate Program, University of Massachusetts Amherst United States ([ROR:0072zz521](https://ror.org/0072zz521))

 † Corresponding author

 ## Abstract

-Changes in the intracellular concentration of free calcium (Ca 2+ ) underpin egg activation and initiation of development in animals and plants.
-In mammals, the Ca 2+ release is periodical, known as Ca 2+ oscillations, and mediated by the type 1 inositol 1,4,5-trisphosphate receptor (IP 3 R1).
-Another divalent cation, zinc (Zn 2+ ), increases exponentially during oocyte maturation and is vital for meiotic transitions, arrests, and polyspermy prevention.
+Changes in the intracellular concentration of free calcium (Ca2+) underpin egg activation and initiation of development in animals and plants.
+In mammals, the Ca2+ release is periodical, known as Ca2+ oscillations, and mediated by the type 1 inositol 1,4,5-trisphosphate receptor (IP3R1).
+Another divalent cation, zinc (Zn2+), increases exponentially during oocyte maturation and is vital for meiotic transitions, arrests, and polyspermy prevention.
 It is unknown if these pivotal cations interplay during fertilization.
-Here, using mouse eggs, we showed that basal concentrations of labile Zn 2+ are indispensable for sperm-initiated Ca 2+ oscillations because Zn 2+ -deficient conditions induced by cell-permeable chelators abrogated Ca 2+ responses evoked by fertilization and other physiological and pharmacological agonists.
-We also found that chemically or genetically generated eggs with lower levels of labile Zn 2+ displayed reduced IP 3 R1 sensitivity and diminished ER Ca 2+ leak despite the stable content of the stores and IP 3 R1 mass.
-Resupplying Zn 2+ restarted Ca 2+ oscillations, but excessive Zn 2+ prevented and terminated them, hindering IP 3 R1 responsiveness.
-The findings suggest that a window of Zn 2+ concentrations is required for Ca 2+ responses and IP 3 R1 function in eggs, ensuring optimal response to fertilization and egg activation.
+Here, using mouse eggs, we showed that basal concentrations of labile Zn2+ are indispensable for sperm-initiated Ca2+ oscillations because Zn2+-deficient conditions induced by cell-permeable chelators abrogated Ca2+ responses evoked by fertilization and other physiological and pharmacological agonists.
+We also found that chemically or genetically generated eggs with lower levels of labile Zn2+ displayed reduced IP3R1 sensitivity and diminished ER Ca2+ leak despite the stable content of the stores and IP3R1 mass.
+Resupplying Zn2+ restarted Ca2+ oscillations, but excessive Zn2+ prevented and terminated them, hindering IP3R1 responsiveness.
+The findings suggest that a window of Zn2+ concentrations is required for Ca2+ responses and IP3R1 function in eggs, ensuring optimal response to fertilization and egg activation.

 ## Introduction